 Hope you try these out!

-Anonymous asked: This may sound like a dumb question, but is there a way to raise your metabilisim?
+Anonymous said: This may sound like a dumb question, but is there a way to raise your metabilisim?

 It’s not a dumb question, a lot of people don’t understand this!
 You can raise your metabolism a few ways, mainly by exercise and eating habits.